ducanhpham0312/zeevision/frontend/README.md

 ## Prettier

-For automatically formatting our code to maintain a consistent style, we use Prettier.
+For automatically formatting our code to maintain a consistent style, we use [Prettier].
 To format the code, use the following command:

 ```bash